-Who should attend the IV Refresher Program?
+Who should attend the Intravenous Therapy Refresher Program?

 - Nurses in acute care hospitals and skilled nursing facilities who wish to improve peripheral catheter insertion skills